 Holidays begin long before the guest arrives at the hotel or accommodation.
 Guests can spend weeks, months and even years dreaming about their next getaway.
 Showcase your property with good imagery, engaging copywriting, and a robust digital strategy.
 Make sure your social media pages cater to the dreaming phase for guests – stunning views with a glass of wine, plush beds in premium rooms, and informative posts about the local area and attractions.
 Plant the seeds of what is available before they even plan to book.

 During the planning stage, travellers are sometimes looking at multiple properties and locations.
 They’re shopping around – so looking after the areas in the first point will make sure your online shopfront (website) looks attractive to them, speaks to them through your imagery and helps them include you in their planning.
 So, how do you even get in front of the traveller to become a consideration in a sea of competitors?
 Ensure your presence online is strong and it is your best foot forward.
-Ensure you’re reachable and engaging.
+Ensure you’re reachable, engaging and inspiring confidence.
 Have ways your guests can engage with you easily; Facebook messenger, social media comments, a great UX (user experience) and CTA (call to action) on your website to entice them to book.

 The traveller is ready to become a guest and book with you.
 So, how do we help drive additional revenue at the time of booking?